SanjulaGanepola/github-local-actions/README.md

 Feel free to share any bugs or feature requests in the project's [GitHub Issues](https://github.com/SanjulaGanepola/github-local-actions/issues) page.

+> For any bugs or feature requests related to nektos/act specifically, refer to its dedicated [GitHub Issues](https://github.com/nektos/act/issues) page.

 ## Contribution

 Contributions are always welcome!
 Please see our contributing guide for more details.